spm/spm-docs/docs/tutorials/opm/coreg/index.md

 ## Manually Marking fiducials on meshes

 To mark the fiducials we use the function `spm_mesh_select`.
-The function supports any file format supported by gifti mehtod used to read meshes ('.vtk', '.obj', '.ply', '.off', '.stl', '.mz3').
+The function supports any file format supported by gifti method used to read meshes ('.vtk', '.obj', '.ply', '.off', '.stl', '.mz3').

 ```matlab
 g = gifti('headshape.obj');